aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 - Amazon S3
 - Amazon DynamoDB

 You can refer to the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in the AWS documentation to see which regions have the supported services.
-Among the supported regions you can choose are N. Virginia, Ohio, Oregon, Ireland, Frankfurt, Tokyo, and Sydney.
+Among the supported regions you can choose are N. Virginia, Ohio, Oregon, Ireland, London, Frankfurt, Tokyo, Seol, Mumbai, and Sydney.

 Once you've chosen a region, you should deploy all of the resources for this workshop there.
 Make sure you select your region from the dropdown in the upper right corner of the AWS Console before getting started.